Olive (band)

-Olive were a British trip hop group from London, England.
+Olive was a British trip hop group from London, England.
 The founding membership consisted of producer, instrumentalist and songwriter Tim Kellett, producer and keyboard programmer Robin Taylor-Firth, and singer Ruth-Ann Boyle.
 The band has released two albums, the second without Taylor-Firth.
 Their 1996 single "You're Not Alone" reached number one on the UK Singles Chart.

 History

-Pre formation
+Pre-formation

 Two of Olive's founding members had been members of successful acts.
 Tim Kellett was a member of Simply Red from 1985 until 1991.
 Robin Taylor-Firth had decided to branch out although continuing with George Evelyn's project Nightmares on Wax.
 The two met through a mutual friend who had recently joined Simply Red as bassist and formed a musical collaboration.

 Demos to success

 By 1994, three demos (which would become "Miracle", "Falling" and "You're Not Alone") were recorded in Kellett's cellar studio, upon which the two began their search for a singer.
 At this time, Kellett went on tour as keyboardist with Vini Reilly's The Durutti Column, with whom he had played for a decade prior to joining Simply Red.
 While playing back pre-recorded keyboard samples on stage, Kellett heard a favourable vocal sample; the voice was that of Ruth-Ann Boyle, who had provided the samples for The Durutti Column's 1994 album Sex and Death.

 Kellett contacted Boyle about singing for the collaboration; at the time working in a bar, and though disillusioned from past experiences singing in bands, Boyle accepted.
 After an audition with "Miracle", Boyle's membership in the band was set.
 The completion of the three initial demos attracted the interest of various UK record labels, and Olive signed with the top bidder, RCA, in September 1995.

 The songwriting and recording process concluded with the completion of their first album in January 1996.
 The first single, "You're Not Alone," was released in 1996.
 It reached number one in 1997, after the release of a remixed version, selling over 500000 copies.
 Popularity in America and Australia was muted, with the track falling short of an American Top 40 position and being restricted to a small musical niche with Australians.
 "Outlaw" followed not long after, with similar responses, as well as their first album, Extra Virgin in 1997.

 Riding the success of the remixed single, Extra Virgin was re-released in 1997 with a bonus disc of remixes by producers including Monkey Mafia, Roni Size, and duo Paul Oakenfold and Steve Osborne.